sbarthol/bittorrent/README.md

 information like the tracker url (udp or http), the file name, file size, the piece length etc...
 * Request the peer list from the tracker.
 If all goes well, the tracker will respond with a list of (ip,port) pairs.
-* Start downloading the torrent by sending messages over TCP.
-First send a handshake, then listen to the "have" and "bitfield" messages to know what pieces the peer has.
+* Start downloading the file by sending messages over TCP.
+First do the BitTorrent "handshake", then listen to the "have" and "bitfield" messages to know what pieces each peer has.
 Once you receive an "unchoke" message, start requesting piece blocks.

 ## Build